MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/architectures/data-landing-zone.md

 # Overview of the data landing zone in Azure

 Data landing zones are connected to the [data management landing zone](./data-management-landing-zone.md) by virtual network (VNet) peering.
-They're considered a [landing zone](../../../ready/landing-zone/index.md) related to the enterprise-scale architecture.
+They're considered a [landing zone](../../../ready/landing-zone/index.md) related to the Azure landing zone architecture.

 > [!IMPORTANT]
 > Before provisioning a data landing zone, you should have your DevOps and CI/CD operating model in place and a data management landing zone deployed.